Achal0130/ML-Linear-Regression/README.md

 A linear regression model capable of predicting housing prices with reasonable accuracy.
 The model's performance will be evaluated based on the chosen metrics, and it will be fine-tuned to achieve the best possible results.
-Additionally, a simple UI will be developed to demonstrate the model's predictions in a user-friendly manner.

 8. Conclusion: